 An impairment analysis is performed at each reporting date using a provision matrix to measure expected credit losses.
 The provision rates are based on days past due for groupings of various customer segments with similar loss patterns.
 The calculation reflects the probability-weighted outcome, the time value of money and reasonable and supportable information that is available at the reporting date about past events, current conditions and forecasts of future economic conditions.
-At the reporting date, the Group's assessment has concluded that expected credit losses on receivables are considered to be clearly insignificant.
+At the reporting date, the Group's assessment has concluded that expected credit losses on received to be elearly insignificant.